bsc-pm/dlb/doc/user_guide/source/how_to_install.rst

 some OS utilities.

 --with-mpi=<mpi_prefix>
     Specify where to find the MPI libraries and include files.
-If the MPI installation does not follow the standard installation tree like ``prefix/include`` and ``prefix/lib``, you can also specify each of the paths through the options ``--with-mpi-headers`` and ``--with-mpi-libs``.
 --with-hwloc=<hwloc_prefix>
     Specify where to find the HWLOC libraries.
-As in the previous option, you can use ``--with-hwloc-headers`` and ``--with-hwloc-libs``.

 Some of the load balancing policies rely on the number of CPUs in a compute node.
 In those cases where this number cannot be determined at run-time or cases where the number of CPUs differs